sardbaba/gestpay-for-woocommerce/readme.txt

 3. Read the [usage documentation on Gestpay](http://docs.gestpay.it/plugins/gestpay-for-woocommerce/ "Gestpay for WooCommerce - Usage Documentation").

 == Changelog ==

+= 20180516 =
+* Fix - HTML slashes must be escaped inside JS.
+* Fix - No need to instantiate the SOAP Client of order actions in the constructor.
+* Feature - Added the ability to temporarily use unsecure Crypt URL when TLS 1.2 is not available.
+* Feature - Added an option to enable On-Site merchants to set the withAuth parameter to "N".

 = 20180426 =
 * Fix typo in the JS of the TLS check